Debrup-61/Debrup-61.github.io/index.md

    I am a 1st year Computer Science PhD student at the <a href="https://www.cics.umass.edu/">Manning College of Information & Computer Science</a>, <a href="https://www.umass.edu/">University of Massachusetts Amherst</a>.
 I am advised by  <a href="https://people.cs.umass.edu/~rahimi/">Prof. Negin Rahimi</a>.
 My broad research interests are primarily in Information Retrieval (IR) and Natural Language Processing (NLP).
 Prior to this, I received a Dual Degree (Bachelors + Masters) in Mathematics and Computing from IIT Kharagpur, India where I worked on the paradigm of tool-augmentation for mathematical reasoning in LLMs, supervised by <a href="https://adityasomak.github.io/">Prof. Somak Aditya</a>.
     <br/><br/>
     My overarching research goals are focused on the effective utilization of retrieval-based systems and external structured knowledge to improve multiple reasoning dimensions in LLMs.
-Currently, I am interested developing advanced retrieval systems for reasoning-intensive tasks, where retrievers perform multi-step, complex reasoning across multiple turns, leveraging both intermediate outputs and previously retrieved information.
-I am currently working on agentic retrieval frameworks, using reinforcement learning to train retrievers with step-wise feedback in dynamic environments.
-My other resesrch interests revolve around the use of neuro-symbolic methods in NLP, and trying to make LLMs safer to use in social contexts.
+Currently, I am interested in developing advanced retrieval systems for reasoning-intensive tasks, where retrievers perform multi-step, complex reasoning across multiple turns, leveraging both intermediate outputs and previously retrieved information.
+I am working on agentic retrieval frameworks, using reinforcement learning to train retrievers with step-wise feedback in dynamic environments.
+My other research interests revolve around the use of neuro-symbolic methods in NLP, and trying to make LLMs safer to use in social contexts.
   </div>
 </div>
 <br/>